Gary Holton (linguist)

 Gary Holton is an American linguist who works on Athabaskan languages of Alaska and Papuan languages of eastern Indonesia.
-He is also interested in the standards of archiving and sharing linguistic data.
+As of 2019, he is a professor in the Department of Linguistics at the University of Hawaiʻi at Mānoa.

 He has bachelor's and master's degrees in mathematics.
 In 2000, he obtained a Ph.D. in linguistics at the University of California, Santa Barbara.

-As of 2019, he is Professor at the University of Hawaii at Mānoa.